 If the parent(s), legal guardian(s) or adult student has limited English proficiency and the parent's or guardian's native language is Spanish, the District will provide Admission, Review and Dismissal (ARD) committee meeting notices and Prior Written Notices, as well as TEA's Notice of Procedural Safeguards and other special education related documents, to the parent or guardian in Spanish (TEA's Aviso Sobre Procedimientos de Protección).
 If the parent or guardian is limited English proficient and the parent's or guardian's native language is Spanish, the District will also provide either all of the text (comparable rendition) of the written Individualized Education Program (IEP) translated into Spanish or an audio recording of the IEP translated into Spanish.
-The District may also audio record an ARD committee meeting at which the parent or guardian was assisted by an interpreter and offer the parent or guardian an audio recording of the meeting; however, such recording shall not substitute for a written or audio recorded translation of the IEP unless it includes an oral translation into Spanish of all of the content in the student's IEP.13
+The District may also audio record an ARD committee meeting at which the parent or guardian was assisted by an interpreter and offer the parent or guardian an audio recording of the IEP unless it includes an oral translation into Spanish of all of the content in the student's IEP.16

 If the parent's, guardian's or adult student's native language is other than English or Spanish, the District will make a good faith effort to provide notices to the parent or guardian in the parent's or guardian's native language, to provide a written or audio recorded translation of the IEP in the parent's or guardian's native language, and to facilitate the parent's or guardian's participation in any ARD committee meeting, including arranging for an interpreter, unless it is clearly not feasible to do so.
 The term "native language" when used with respect to an individual who is limited English proficient or an emergent bilingual student, means the language normally used by the individual."
-14
+17